EB-5 Investor Green Cards

 Regional Center projects vary greatly in the ways they invest and include investments in: real estate, ski resorts, farms, wineries, and manufacturing to name a few.
 The risk and potential returns associated with an investment in a Regional Center project varies greatly.
 It is important for an individual to speak with a qualified investment adviser before making such an investment to determine which (if any) Regional Center investment is appropriate.
 The “right” Regional Center project will depend on several factors including an individual’s appetite for risk and his or her required return on investment as well as any personal interest in the type of project.
 Whether the investor chooses to create his or her own new commercial enterprise or invest through a Regional Center the process is similar.
 Here is an overview of the process:

-- Consult with an Attorney and a Financial and/or tax Adviser to determine the right investment and any tax implications.
+- Consult with an immigration attorney and a financial and/or tax Adviser to determine the right investment and any tax implications.

 - Sign the appropriate contracts and place the investment funds in an interest bearing escrow account.

-- The investor’s immigration attorney files the I-526 and necessary supporting documentation
+- The EB-5 investor’s immigration attorney files the I-526 and necessary supporting documentation

-- Conditional Green Card is then sent to the investor and his or her family.
+- After successful completion of the interview, the Conditional Green Card is then sent to the investor and his or her family.
 After immigrant visa approval each immigrant must enter the U.S. within 6 months.

 - If investing in a Regional Center Membership certificates will be issued along with quarterly statements for the investor.
 Day-to-day aspects of the company are controlled by the Regional Center.